rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/30_using/10_gettingStarted.md

 You may now check the reproducibility and the weight in g of any object using `wt`

-It is important to note that an error (stored in [PARAM_ERROR](../10_platformio/20_parameters.md#PARAM_ERROR) will be generated if the weight is either 20% under the minimal value or 20% over the maximal value and this should stop all the functions.
+It is important to note that an error (stored in [PARAM_ERROR](../10_platformio/20_parameters.md#param_error)) will be generated if the weight is either 20% under the minimal value or 20% over the maximal value and this should stop all the functions.

 ## The main parameters

 In order to activate the bioreactor you need to enable functions.
-Currently there are 3 functions
+Currently there are 3 functions:

 - Agitation (value 1)
 - Food control (value 2)